Jamcha123/wikiMD/README.md

-# wikiTXT
+# wikiMD
-wikiTXT is a chrome extension that allows you to download .txt files from wikipedia
+wikiMD is a chrome extension that allows you to download .md (markdown) files from wikipedia